Trump heads for golf club holiday - but summer storms loom

 "It's both clear language and in code: This president has fanned the flames of white supremacy in this nation," said former Vice President Joe Biden in Iowa on Wednesday.
 "If Donald Trump is reelected, I believe he will forever and fundamentally alter the character of this nation."

-The White House on Thursday did not respond to a request for comment.
+The White House did not respond to a request for comment Thursday.

 But Trump's problems extend beyond America's borders.
 After he pulled the U.S. out of the Iran nuclear deal, Tehran upped its enriched uranium production, sending it last month over the limit specified by the agreement.
 Tension in the Persian Gulf has accelerated as Iran shot down a U.S. drone and seized control of ships in the Strait of Hormuz.
 American forces returned the favor, shooting down an Iranian drone.